ampproject/amphtml/extensions/amp-render/amp-render.md

 ```

 [tip type="important"]
-For `<amp-render>` instances with `layout="responsive"`, `resizeToContents` action may break the aspect ratio since the height might change but width remains fixed.
+For `<amp-render>` instances with `layout="responsive"`, `resizeToContents` action may break the aspect ratio since the height will change but width may remain fixed.
 [/tip]

 ### Substitutions